House, galleries, café and shop:

 +44 (0)1223 748 100

-Enni is working with local community groups and individuals developing the Campaign for Empathy for North Cambridge – the world’s first community-centred campaign to promote empathy as a way to foster a sense of community and connection in a time of physical distancing and social isolation.
+Enni worked with local community groups and individuals developing the Campaign for Empathy for North Cambridge – the world’s first community-centred campaign to promote empathy as a way to foster a sense of community and connection in a time of physical distancing and social isolation.

-By creating activities, conversations and moments of connection that culminate in empathy artworks, Enni is hoping to bring people together to explore the following questions:
+By creating activities, conversations and moments of connection that culminate in empathy artworks, Enni brought people together to explore the following questions:

 What does the empathy mean to us individually and as a community?
 What’s the role it should play in our shared environment?